delitamakanda/socialite/app/pages/developpers.md

-title:
+title: Developpers
-date:
+date: 2017-07-11
-tags:
+tags: [dev, api, doc]

-For developpers
+In construction.
+Here is the page for the documentation for Socialite API